Novartis plans Zolgensma giveaways as some fear 'health lottery'

 “Given the lack of access to any SMA treatment in many places, we are yet to be convinced that a health lottery is an appropriate way of meeting the unmet medical needs in this severe disease,” TreatSMA said, adding it is gathering feedback from other SMA groups before formulating a formal position.

-TreatSMA added it was unlikely that British rules would let patients participate in Novartis’s program.
+TreatSMA added it was unlikely that British rules would let patients participate in Novartis’s programme.
+(Reporting by John Miller; editing by Jason Neely)